 Uplift effects may also be considered in overall calculation models as given in 6.3.1(15).

-Uplift effects induced by the reduced seismic action should be calculated considering prEN 1998-1-2:2022, 6.4.2(2).
+Uplift effects induced by the reduced seismic action should be calculated considering EN 1998-1-2:—3, 6.4.2(2).

 NOTE The consideration of uplift effects in overall calculation models is more accurate.